Dushyantgoswami/docs/docs/validate/dymension-hub/overview.md

 -   At least 100mbps network bandwidth

 These requirements will continually be revisted and tested by the core team and community.

+## Software prerequisites

+#### Install Go

+Installing Go is a pre-requisite for running a dymension full node.
+If you still need to install Go on your system, head to the [Go download and install page](https://go.dev/doc/install).